Minimally Invasive Knee Replacement (cont.)

 To truly spare the quadriceps tendon from any cutting, a different variation of minimally invasive surgery, called quadriceps-sparing knee replacement, can be used.
 This surgical approach is not new.
 Another name for it is the subvastus approach.
 "Subvastus approach" means going under the vastus muscle, which is part of the quadriceps muscle group.
 In essence, the surgeon makes a small (3- to 4-inch) skin opening.
-Next, the surgeon opens a fibrous layer of tissue called the retinaculum and enters the knee joint.
-Finally, to expose the knee joint enough to insert the artificial parts, the surgeon takes the cut in the retinaculum further up into the thigh.
+Next, the surgeon opens a fibrous layer of tissue (called the retinaculum) attached to the quadriceps muscle. and enters the knee joint.
+Finally, to expose the knee joint enough to insert the replacement, the surgeon takes the cut in the retinaculum further up into the thigh.
 This is done without cutting or injuring the quadriceps tendon.
 The quadriceps muscle is instead lifted up out of the way, so special instruments can be positioned for the operation.

-The incision for the quadriceps-sparing knee replacement is only as large as is necessary to place the artificial parts in the body.
+The incision for the quadriceps-sparing knee replacement is only as large as is necessary to place the replacement parts in the body.
 The cut into the skin is shorter, and the underlying cut to reach the bone through the deep tissues is also shorter than for standard knee replacement surgeries, so the quadriceps is not cut.
 Special instruments are used to access and prepare the bone through such a small incision.
-Implants designed for this type of procedure and occasionally x-ray guidance are also used for this surgery.
-This surgery is best performed by capable surgeons with training in this procedure.
+Implants designed for this type of procedure and occasionally X-ray guidance are also used for this surgery.
+This surgery is best performed by experienced surgeons with special training in this procedure.

 This type of surgery cannot be performed on all people.
 Surgeons carefully select people for whom this procedure is possible.
-Yet 90-95% of people who are candidates for total knee replacement are suitable for this procedure.
+Yet most people who are candidates for total knee replacement are suitable for this procedure.

 Pain control measures can also speed up recovery.
 A painkiller may be given before the surgery, and a nerve block may be given in the thigh to numb the leg.
 Pain pumps that infuse painkillers into the incision may also be used.
 Early exercise is also encouraged to speed up recovery.

 Today, most knee replacements done in the United States use parts that attach to the bone with special cement.
-A newer material called tantalum, a very porous material similar to bone, may also be used.
+A newer material called tantalum, a material similar to bone in porosity, may also be used.
 When this metal is placed against bone, it allows bone to fuse into it.